From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Portugal Landmarks in the Azores Islands

-Pico Mountain
+35. Pico Mountain

-On the island of Pico, you will find the highest mountain in Portugal surrounded by blue seas.
+On the island of Pico, you will find the highest mountain in Portugal, surrounded by blue seas.

-This is actually a former volcano and around it, there are fields of wild vegetation and the small village Lajes do Pico, which has a little more than 1800 inhabitants.
+This is actually a former volcano and around it, there are fields of wild vegetation and the small village of Lajes do Pico, which has a little more than 1800 inhabitants.

 This part of the Azores is reminiscent of those idyllic fairy tale scenarios, but with a difference: it is all real!

-Caldeira das Sete Cidades, São Miguel
+36. Caldeira das Sete Cidades, São Miguel

-Also called Sete Cidades Lake, as it is a freshwater lake, Caldeira das Sete Cidades is the largest lake on the Azores archipelago.
+Also called Sete Cidades Lake, as it is a freshwater lake, Caldeira das Sete Cidades is the largest lake in the Azores archipelago.
 The lake is on São Miguel Island, one of the main islands of the Azores.

 It is also one of the most visited and amazing tourist spots in the archipelago.
 On a cloudless day, the view is spectacular and can provide hours of tireless contemplation.